Associate Professor of Psychology

 PS 306: Personality Theory and Research

 Study of individual differences and personality processes using classical and contemporary perspectives, including psychodynamic, behavioral and cognitive, humanistic, trait, narrative, and neurobiological approaches.
-Prerequisites: PS 201M and JR/SR status.
+Prerequisites: JR or SR status.

 PS 309: Biopsychology